Accrington Corporation Steam Tramways

 Photographs suggest that conductors, at least later on in the company's life, wore uniform jackets (see link); however, given that specific buttons have yet come to light, it seems likely that they were either unmarked, or possibly, that they bore a monogram or device that renders them difficult to identify.

-Despite the name, 'Accrington Corporation Steam Tramways Company' was an independent company with no connection to Accrington Corporation, other than the leasing arrangement.
+Despite the name, 'Accrington Corporation Steam Tramways Company' was an independent concern, being the lessee of the corporation.